skip to content

 • Viet Sub – Viet Sub is a sandwich shop specializing in Vietnamese banh mi in a no-frills setting with outdoor seating.
 Despite their limited menu, this Roanoke staple is known for their generous portions, and affordable prices.

-• The River and Rail Restaurant – At The River and Rail serves Southern bistro-style cuisine in an elegant and elevated restaurant setting.
-Executive Chef Tyler Thomas is noted for his use of locally-sourced, seasonal ingredients in his menu that includes NC Catfish, Black Angus Hanger Steak, Black Grouper and more.
-This restaurant is the ideal setting for a romantic date night, or a celebration event such as an anniversary, or graduation party.
+• The River and Rail Restaurant – The River and Rail serves Southern bistro-style cuisine in an elegant and elevated restaurant setting.
+Executive Chef Tyler Thomas is noted for his use of locally-sourced, seasonal ingredients in his menu that includes NC Catfish, Black Angus Hanger Steak, and Black Grouper.

 • Jack Brown’s Beer & Burger Joint – Established in 2009, Jack Brown’s Beer & Burger Joint is a joint venture between two childhood best friends, Aaron Ludwig and Mike Sabin.
 This casual bar-chain serves a variety of creative burgers, and is noted to feature an extensive craft-beer list showcasing numerous local brews.